 2. Responsibility VS Guilt And Blame

 Addiction can cause many bad feelings within families, and it’s often difficult to know how to deal with them.
-You might feel angry at the person that’s become an addict, or you might feel guilty that you hadn’t seen the signs sooner.
+You might feel angry at the person who’s become an addict, or you might feel guilty that you hadn’t seen the signs sooner.
 You might even be resentful towards other family members if you did see the signs, but they choose to ignore them.
 However, guilt and blame are the furthest away from being constructive feelings at this moment.

-While it’s common and even normal to feel them, try to focus on the solutions you can provide, rather than the things that have already gone wrong.
+While it’s common and even normal to feel them, try to focus on the solutions you can provide rather than the things that have already gone wrong.
 It’s important that everyone takes responsibility for their part in all of this – and yes, each family member has their own part to play.
 However, you should always refrain from blaming others and try to be as supportive as possible.
 And don’t forget – addiction is a disease, it’s not something that the person with it chose.
 So try and avoid words like “weak” or “stupid” when referring to your addicted loved one – they’re already dealing with enough without that.

 3. Help Them Deal With Cravings

-Like most mental health issues, addiction is complex and there’s a lot to learn.
+Like most mental health issues, addiction is complex, and there’s a lot to learn.
 That’s why it’s important that you educate yourself on the topic as much as possible.
 This will help you understand what your loved one is going through, and it will also help you be more supportive in their recovery process.
 For starters, you want to know how to help them handle triggers.

 In the early stages of recovery, almost everything is a trigger, so it’s next to impossible to avoid setting out cravings.
 However, once they do get cravings, you need to be a person they can talk to.
-It’s important to recognize that they are having cravings, accept that it’s happening, and think of at least five things that have set off the cravings, to begin with.
+It’s important to recognize that they are having cravings, accept that it’s happening, and think of at least five things that have set off the cravings to begin with.
 By taking a comprehensible approach to the situation, you’ll help pull them out of the mindset and prevent any potential relapses.

 4. Avoid Triggering Them

-As already mentioned, there are lots of triggers for an addict that’s just starting out, and cravings are inevitable in the beginning.
+As already mentioned, there are lots of triggers for an addict who’s just starting out, and cravings are inevitable in the beginning.
 However, there are certain major triggers that you want to avoid at all costs.
 Obviously, the sight and smell of alcohol are a big one.
 That means that not only should you not have any alcohol at your home, but you need to avoid drinking as well.
 It’s best that you don’t even talk about drinking outside of the context of getting sober.

-Helping a family member that suffers from alcoholism can be difficult, but with the right knowledge and approach, it can be a lot easier.
+Helping a family member who suffers from alcoholism can be difficult, but with the right knowledge and approach, it can be a lot easier.
 By avoiding triggering them, helping them deal with cravings, and being supportive in their recovery process, you’ll be making life much easier for both of you.
 Remember, addiction is an illness and it takes a group effort to treat it – so be sure to involve the whole family in the process.